Laid to rest at the Field of Honour

 Disembarked – Suez – 20th December 1915

 Posted to Mouscar and approved temporary Lance Corporal – 9th March 1916.

 Promoted to Corporal 14th May 1916 – Armentieres, France.

 Sickness: On the 23rd December 1916, Norman was admitted to No. 1 Australian Casualty Clearing Station suffering from pleurisy of the right side.
 On the 1st January 1917, admitted to No.2 Canadian Stationary Hospital, Outreau.
 Here he contracted Measles, and was transferred on the 29th January to No. 14 Stationary Hospital, Boulogne.
 Embarked for England on the 14th February, on board H.M.H.S.
 ‘St Denis’ and admitted to No. 2 New Zealand General Hospital, Walton-on-Thames on the 15th February 1917.
 Admitted to the Sanatorium at Ipswich on the 18th April.

-Donald was first diagnosed with Pleurisy with effusion, at Estaires, France in December 1916.
-Donald had had Pleurisy 7 years ago, the old condition had awakened by Active Service.
+Norman was first diagnosed with Pleurisy with effusion, at Estaires, France in December 1916.
+Norman had had Pleurisy 7 years ago, the old condition had awakened by Active Service.
 Former weight 12 stone present weight 9 stone.
 Discharged as permanently unfit on the 3rd April 1917, recommended returned to New Zealand.

 No T.B. was found on repeated examinations.

 Regiment: New Zealand Expeditionary Force, Auckland Regiment, 2nd Battalion.